Huaxia Dresses – The Evolution of Chinese Traditional Wear

 National Museum of China Collection

-Perhaps inspired by making ropes and bamboo baskets, around 7,000 B.C., Chinese ancestors began to weave fabrics with fibers.
+Perhaps inspired by making ropes and bamboo baskets, around 7,000 B.C., Chinese ancestors began to weave fabrics with plant fibers.
 In order to improve the weaving efficiency, the Fanglun (纺轮, spinning wheel) was created that used pottery sheets to rotate inertial for twisted threads.

 Huaxia Dresses - The Evolution of Chinese Traditional Wear-2